Female sexual problems

 Sex after menopause

-Pain during sex is common after the menopause as oestrogen levels fall and the vagina feels dry.
+Pain during sex is common after the menopause as oestrogen levels fall which can cause the vagina to feel dry.

 This can affect a woman's desire for sex, but there are lubrication creams that can help.
-Ask your GP or pharmacist.
+Ask a GP or pharmacist.

 Female genital mutilation